patooworld/PWCloud/Troubleshooting-Issues.md

 1. `telemetry.log` - When the log level is set to `Trace` this will contain the telemetry events sent by Azure Data Studio
 1. `exthost#/exthost.log` - Log file for the extension host process (this is only the process itself, not the extensions running inside it)
 1. `exthost#/Microsoft.mssql` - Logs for the mssql extension which contains much of the core logic for MSSQL related features
+   * sqltools.log is the log for SQL Tools Service
 1. `exthost#/output_logging_#######` - these folders contain the messages displayed in the `Output` panel in Azure Data Studio.
 Each file is named `#-<Channel Name>` so for example the `Notebooks` output channel may output to a file named `3-Notebooks.log`.

 If asked to provide logs please zip up the entire folder to ensure that the correct logs are included.